MatterMiners/tardis/containers/cobald-tardis-htcondor/README.md

 This docker image supports the ID tokens authentication method introduced with the HTCondor 9.0 series.

 In order to use ID tokens add any tokens provided by the operator of the overlay batch system to a `tokens.d` directory and bind mount it to `/etc/condor/tokens.d`.
-HTCondor is automatically uses these tokens to authenticate against the pool.
+HTCondor automatically uses these tokens to authenticate against the pool.

 ```bash
 docker run -v $PWD/tokens.d:/etc/condor/tokens.d matterminers/cobald-tardis-htcondor:latest